 Although the number of maritime bluffs in New York may have increased slightly from historical numbers when formerly long, continuous examples were fragmented by development into numerous large and small stretches, their aerial extent and viability are suspected to have declined substantially over the long-term.
 These declines are likely correlated with coastal development and associated changes in connectivity, tidal hydrology, and natural processes.

 The primary threat to maritime bluffs in New York is likely to be recreational overuse; specifically, climbing and sliding on the cliffs increases erosion.
 Invasive exotic species that appear on the bluffs include rugosa rose (Rosa rugosa) and Oriental bittersweet (Celastrus scandens).
-In some cases, exotics are being planted to stabilize the dunes.
+In some cases, exotics are being planted to stabilize the bluff.
 Additional threats include fragmentation of bluffs by development; stairways for beach access; and barriers to connectivity between the open ocean, the beach, and the bluffs.
 Broad threats to maritime beach dynamics also threaten maritime bluffs.
 Hydrologic alterations to tidal dynamics, shoreline fragmentation and hardening, altered sediment budgets, and management practices like beach replenishment affect the natural cycles of sand deposition and attrition and subsequently change the rate of erosion of the bluffs.

 Maintain the dominant ecological processes responsible for keeping this dynamic community in disclimax.
 Natural disturbances, including wave erosion and strong offshore winds, should be expected to lead to slumping, cliff retreat, and sea cave formation.
 Prevent recreational overuse and encourage the public to stay on marked trails.
 In particular, continue to restrict sliding and climbing on the face of the bluffs using signage and fencing.
 In places where trails run directly along the top edge of maritime bluffs, those trails should be re-routed away from the edge and split rail fences could be used to direct visitors to designated overlooks.
 Because the face of the bluffs can be expected to migrate inland, it is important to protect adequate open space to accommodate such change.
 Avoid planting invasive exotic species to stabilize the bluffs; if stabilization of this inherently unstable community is necessary, select native plants, perhaps American beachgrass (Ammophila breviligulata).
 Prevent the spread of invasive exotic species into the bluffs through appropriate direct management and by minimizing potential dispersal corridors, such as beach access trails and stairways.